Xenovonex/DL_Reproducibility_Project_Group_60_TUD/README.md

 The "models" and "utils" directories contain replicated code models and utilities from Ulyanov, 2017 that is used by the networks.

+The Reproducibility_Deep_Learning_Equations_Form.pdf contains the equations that were discussed in the reproducibility study report.